NeoGranular/lanyon/_posts/2016-09-09-martial-god-chapter-01-42.md

 His vision turned towards that dark corner only to find that the man had already come out.

-He Yiming involuntarily clenched his fists while saying inwardly, ‘As expected, these two indeed have some connection.”
+He Yiming involuntarily clenched his fists while saying inwardly, ‘As expected, these two indeed has some connection.”

 If he had not seen that man jumping over the wall and hiding in a dark corner, he never would have been able to imagine something like this.